RohitChanda/master-nodejs-fundamentals/README.md

 It doesn’t interact with the DOM but does deal with things like input and output (I/O), Database, File System, Network, and others.
 ![image](https://github.com/user-attachments/assets/b335f081-0023-4518-be80-27c5efd6cd47)

+**Single Threaded Event Loop Model Processing Steps:**
+* Clients Send request to Web Server.
+* Node.js Web Server internally maintains a Limited Thread pool to provide services to the Client Requests.
+* Node.js Web Server receives those requests and places them into a Queue.
+It is known as **Event Queue**.
+* Node.js Web Server internally has a Component, known as **Event Loop**.
+Why it got this name is that it uses indefinite loop to receive requests and process them.
+* Event Loop uses Single Thread only.
+It is main heart of Node.js Platform Processing Model.
+* Event Loop checks any Client Request is placed in Event Queue.
+If no, then wait for incoming requests for indefinitely.
+* If yes, then pick up one Client Request from Event Queue
+    * Starts process that Client Request
+    * If that Client Request Does Not requires any Blocking IO Operations, then process everything, prepare response and send it back to client.
+    * If that Client Request requires some Blocking IO Operations like interacting with Database, File System, External Services then it will follow different approach
+        * Checks Threads availability from Internal Thread Pool
+        * Picks up one Thread and assign this Client Request to that thread.
+        * That Thread is responsible for taking that request, process it, perform Blocking IO operations, prepare response and send it back to the Event Loop
+        * Event Loop in turn, sends that Response to the respective Client.

 ### What is the Event Loop?
 - The event loop allows Node to perform **non-blocking I/O operations** even though JavaScript is **single-threaded**.
 - It is done by assigning operations to the operating system whenever and wherever possible.